 RSE is not about the promotion of sexual activity.
-The aim of Relationship and Sex Education (RSE) at Beckfoot Thornton is to:
+The aims of Relationship and Sex Education (RSE) at Beckfoot Thornton is to:

-- Be a partnership between home and school. - Provide a safe and supportive framework in which sensitive discussions can take place. - Give pupils an understanding of sexual development and the importance of health and hygiene. - Teach pupils the correct terminology / language used in RSE e.g. the correct medical vocabulary for parts of the body. - Teach pupils about relationships and families. - Help pupils develop feelings of self-respect, confidence and empathy. - Create a positive culture around issues of sexuality, diversity and relationships. - Reduce early sexual activity, teenage pregnancy, sexually transmitted infections, sexual exploitation and abuse, domestic violence and bullying. - Be inclusive of difference: gender identity, sexual orientation, disability, ethnicity, culture, age, faith or belief, or other life experiences. - Help pupils keep themselves safe from harm, both on and offline, enjoy their relationships and build confidence in accessing services if they need help and advice.
+- Be a partnership between home and school. - Provide a safe and supportive framework in which sensitive discussions can take place. - Give pupils an understanding of sexual development and the importance of health and hygiene. - Teach pupils the correct terminology / language used in RSE e.g. the correct medical vocabulary for parts of the body. - Teach pupils about what makes healthy relationships, including with family, friends and online, how to recognise unhealthy behaviours in relationships and how to seek help if they feel unsafe - Help pupils develop feelings of self-respect, confidence and empathy.

+- Create a positive culture around issues of sexuality, diversity and relationships. - Prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene.